 ...
-Multiple layers of brights and subtles arranged in sacred geometric, pi-ratio proportions - digital art, yet often with very 3D surrealistic elements...
+Multiple layers of brights and subtles arranged in sacred geometry, maintained pi-ratio proportions - digital art (including from scans of originals on paper), yet often with very 3D surrealistic elements...
 Themes are based on the Chalice as an integration of the symbolic, ancient and modern, eclectic, and ecumenical unifying-thread-orientation.

 The small thumbnail pics here often hide the very detail-rich notes of color and multi-layering of their fully fledged larger sizes (smile).